 We are very proud of the history of our Edwardian school building which first opened as a school in 1908, and our has been an important part of the community ever since.

 Most children live in the local community and many join us from the nursery on site.
-They leave seven years later for secondary school at the end of Year Six, aged eleven years.
 It is our aim to nurture the children who attend our school so that they reach their potential and realise the important role they must play as citizens in their community and as citizens of modern Britain.

 The children choose a charity for us to work with each year through our School Council.
 For the 2018-2019 academic year, they have chosen The Rainbow Centre in Folkestone as our school charity.
 Throughout the year we raise funds for their chosen charity and undertake meaningful activities linking home and school in order to understand the importance of raising funds for the benefit of others.

 The Rainbow Center offer support and hope to individuals and families experiencing deprivation or hardship in our local community through their foodbank, winter shelter and family contact centre.